namakshenas/Ai_Agent/README.md

-Release : Alpha 1.0
+Release : Alpha 1.0.3

-# OSSPITA : Run your AI assistant locally to experience enhanced privacy and zero cost.
+# OSSPITA : Run your AI assistant locally and experience an intuitive interface that allows you to tune all your agents with just a few clicks.
+Enjoy guaranteed privacy at no cost.

 OSSPITA is a lightweight, fully local, open-source desktop interface that enables users to interact for free and in real time with various Open-Source LLMs.
 Leveraging the [Ollama API](https://github.com/ollama/ollama), OSSPITA provides a user-friendly experience for engaging with cutting-edge AI technology.